udibr/pelican/content/egpu.md

 * running CUDA's deviceQuery (which you need to build yourself first)

 I've noticed that if you do a reboot you have to wait few seconds until the GPU is recognized.

+I was surprised to find out that after making sure everything is working, I was able to reset the `nvram` (see above) and the GPU continued to work.
+This looks to me like an important step in term of security.

 To disconnect: